yodabytz/FuzzyFeeds/README.md

 - **Dark Mode**: Toggle between light and dark themes
 - **Feed Tree Visualization**: Hierarchical view of all feeds
 - **Log Management**: Clear logs functionality
+- **Command Interface**: Execute bot commands directly from the dashboard with admin privileges

+### Command Interface
+The dashboard includes a built-in command interface that allows you to execute any bot command with super admin privileges:

+- **Direct Command Execution**: Run commands like `!stats`, `!listfeeds`, `!addfeed`, etc.
+- **Real-time Response**: See command output immediately in the dashboard
+- **Full Admin Access**: All owner-level commands available (`!quit`, `!reload`, `!network`)
+- **Convenient Management**: No need to access IRC/Matrix/Discord to manage the bot

+## Proxy Support

+FuzzyFeeds includes comprehensive proxy support for bypassing IP blocks and enhancing privacy:

+- **Feeds-Only Mode**: Route only RSS requests through proxy (recommended for IP blocking issues)
+- **Full Proxy Mode**: Route all connections through proxy for complete anonymization
+- **Multiple Proxy Types**: SOCKS4, SOCKS5, HTTP, and HTTPS proxy support
+- **Authentication**: Username/password authentication for proxy servers

+See `PROXY_README.md` for detailed proxy configuration instructions and use cases.

 ## File Structure